cirno-app/cirno/README.md

   In this case, C will become the head workspace on which you can make further backups.

-- When you `remove` a base workspace, the next node in the backup graph will be linked to the previous node.
-For example, if you `remove` workspace C, the backup graph will be:
+- When you `remove` a base workspace, the next node in the timeline will be linked to the previous node.
+For example, if you `remove` workspace C, the timeline will be:

   ```
   B -> D -> A